-- 75. The requirements referred to in Paragraph 9.74.(a) above are that the wholly owned subsidiary: - (a) has no customers which are not customers of the fiduciary in the Bailiwick or Bailiwick of Jersey; and - (b) applies the same AML and CFT policies, procedures and controls as the fiduciary in the Bailiwick or Bailiwick of Jersey. - 76.
+- (e) a client money account in the name of a firm licensed under the LCF Law, or subject to equivalent licensing and oversight by an authority in the Bailiwick of Jersey, where the funds are subject to the Lending, Credit and Finance Rules and Guidance, 2023, or equivalent legislation in the Bailiwick of Jersey. - 75.
+The requirements referred to in Paragraph 9.74.(a) above are that the wholly owned subsidiary: - (a) has no customers which are not customers of the fiduciary in the Bailiwick or Bailiwick of Jersey; and - (b) applies the same AML and CFT policies, procedures and controls as the fiduciary in the Bailiwick or Bailiwick of Jersey. - 76.
 For the purposes of Paragraphs 9.74.(a)(i) and (b) above, funds are considered to have been held on a 'short-term' basis where they are held, undisclosed, for no longer than 40 days. - 77.
-Where the firm is licensed by the Commission under the Banking Law and holds deposits on a fiduciary basis on behalf of an overseas bank falling within the definition of an Appendix C business, the firm should treat the overseas bank as its customer in accordance with Section 9.6. of this Handbook.

-9.9.1.
-Establishing a Pooled Banking Relationship

-- 78. Where the firm operates an account falling within the provisions of Paragraph 9.74. and the business relationship with the account holder has been assessed as being low risk, the firm can exercise its own judgement as to the level of CDD measures to be applied to the account holder in the particular circumstances.
+Where the firm is licensed by the Commission under the Banking Law and holds deposits on a fiduciary basis on behalf of an overseas bank falling within the definition of an Appendix C business, the firm should treat the overseas bank as its customer in accordance with Section 9.6. of this Handbook. - 9.9.1.
+Establishing a Pooled Banking Relationship - 78.
+Where the firm operates an account falling within the provisions of Paragraph 9.74. and the business relationship with the account holder has been assessed as being low risk, the firm can exercise its own judgement as to the level of CDD measures to be applied to the account holder in the particular circumstances.
 However, as a minimum the firm must: - (a) identify and, subject to the provisions of Section 9.6. of this Handbook, verify the identity of the account holder; and - (b) receive written confirmation from the account holder which: - (i) confirms that the account holder has appropriate risk-grading procedures in place to differentiate between the CDD measures appropriate for high risk relationships and those for low risk relationships; - (ii) contains adequate assurance that the account holder applies appropriate and effective CDD measures in respect of its customers (and the beneficial owners and other key principals), including ECDD measures for PEPs and other high risk relationships; - (iii) contains sufficient information to enable the firm to understand the purpose and intended nature of the relationship; and - (iv) confirms that the account will only be operated by the account holder and that the account holder has ultimate effective control over the relevant product or service. - 79.
-Where a business relationship has been established with an account holder for the provision of a pooled account, the firm must prepare and retain documentary evidence of the following: - (a) the adequacy of its processes to determine the risk of the business relationship with the account holder and the reasonableness of its conclusions that it is a low risk relationship; - (b) that it has applied CDD measures in respect of the account holder; and - (c) that the business relationship with the account holder relates solely to the provision of an account falling within Paragraph 9.74.(a)-(d) above. - 80.
-Where the firm operates a pooled account on behalf of an account holder which: - (a) does not fall within Paragraph 9.74.(a)-(d) above; or - (b) has been assessed as being other than low risk, for example, because the firm has concerns in respect of the manner in which a pooled account is being operated, then the firm must not treat the account holder as its customer and must apply its own CDD measures on the underlying customers (including the beneficial owners and other key principals) within the pooled account in accordance with the requirements of Schedule 3 and this Handbook.
+Where a business relationship has been established with an account holder for the provision of a pooled account, the firm must prepare and retain documentary evidence of the following: - (a) the adequacy of its processes to determine the risk of the business relationship with the account holder and the reasonableness of its conclusions that it is a low risk relationship; - (b) that it has applied CDD measures in respect of the account holder; and - (c) that the business relationship with the account holder relates solely to the provision of an account falling within Paragraph 9.74.(a)-(e) above. - 80.
+Where the firm operates a pooled account on behalf of an account holder which: - (a) does not fall within Paragraph 9.74.(a)-(e) above; or then the firm must not treat the account holder as its customer and must apply its own CDD measures on the underlying customers (including the beneficial owners and other key principals) within the pooled account in accordance with the requirements of Schedule 3 and this Handbook.